Cork Flooring: Pros, Cons and Cost

 Cork Flooring Cost

 Cork flooring is not an expensive material and sometimes can be as cheap as $1.10 per square feet, but as high as $7.25, depending on the characteristics and color of the material.
 The cost can also vary depending on the warranty offered by the manufacturer and the insulation and soundproofing characteristics of the flooring material.
-Ideally, the builder cost of installing this type of floor will be around $4-$8 per square feet, still way below than a hardwood flooring system.
-The installation cost should be equal or less than $1 per square foot if you can to be competitive.
+Ideally, the builder cost of installing this type of floor will be around $4 to $8 per square feet, still way below that of a hardwood flooring system.
+The installation cost should be equal to or less than $1 per square foot if you can to be competitive.

 Cork Flooring Installation Tips

 If you are installing cork flooring be sure to remember these helpful tips:

 - When installing cork flooring, remember to leave a 1/2 inch around the flooring perimeter so it can expand and contract appropriately.

 - Use the tapping block provided by the manufacturer to avoid damaging the cork plank

 - Once all the planks have been installed apply a polyurethane protection coat so it can last longer.